CLAN MACFARLANE WORLDWIDE, INC.

 Article III.
 MEMBERS

 Section 3.1 Classes of Members.
-A member shall be a person eighteen years of age or older, bearing the surname MacFarlane in any of its various forms or spellings or of any of the family sept names of Clan MacFarlane, by birthright or descent from paternal or maternal lineage, by marriage, or adoption.
-CMW shall have six (6) classes of members.
-The designation of the classes and the qualification and rights of the members of the classes shall be as follows:
+With the exception of junior members (re: 3.1.5), a member will be a person eighteen years of age or older, bearing the surname MacFarlane in any of its various forms or spellings or of any of the family sept names of Clan MacFarlane, by birthright or descent from paternal or maternal lineage, by marriage, or adoption.
+CMW will have six (6) classes of members.
+The designation of the classes and the qualification and rights of the members of the classes will be as follows:

 3.1.2 Honored Member – an honored membership may be given to a person who is eligible for individual membership, or is currently a member, who has given outstanding service to CMW, or who has distinguished himself/herself by his/her contributions to CMW.
 An honored member will be listed on the rolls as an honored member.